 Distance: 264 miles

-The Phoenix Experience unfolds seamlessly so that you can explore the heritage of the city, delight in the arts and culture and savour the landscape.
+In Phoenix you can explore the heritage of the city, delight in the arts and culture and savour the impressive landscape.

 Distance: 75 miles

 Park the car up and hop on the free shuttle buses that operate throughout the park.
 There are four different routes for you to enjoy, running between Canyon View, South Kaibab Trailhead and Yaki Point and the ultimate 7 mile historic and scenic Hermit Road with many stops at the most breathtaking canyon overlooks.

 Or jump in the car and take the Desert View Scenic Drive, a 25 mile stretch of Arizona 64 that parallels the South Rim of Grand Canyon with the most incredible views and massive layers of multicoloured rock.